 The school has a separate policy for drugs education within the school.
-This policy should be read in conjunction with the school policies for PSHE and RSE, teaching and learning, equal opportunities, medical needs, smoke-free, inclusion, health and safety, science and child protection.
+This policy should be read in conjunction with the school policies for PSHE (Personal, Social and Health Education) and RSE (Relationship and Sex Education), Teaching and Learning, Equal Opportunities, Medical Needs, Smoke-Free, Inclusion, Health and Safety, Science and Child Protection (Safeguarding).

-This policy is informed by the DfE guidance 'DfE and ACPO drug advice for schools' (2012) Support and advice on all drug related matters is available from KCC.
+This policy is informed by the DfE guidance 'DfE and ACPO Drug Advice for Schools' (2012)

+Support and advice on all drug related matters is available from KCC.

-Drug and drug education in the context of this document are inclusive terms including tobacco, e-cigarettes, alcohol, illegal drugs, medicines and other substances such as solvents.
+Drug and drug education in the context of this document are inclusive terms including tobacco, e-cigarettes / vaping, alcohol, illegal drugs, medicines and other substances such as solvents.